Are you over 45 and have some memory loss or confusion? You’re not alone.

 This isn’t just something to dismiss because you’re getting older.
 This is not a part of the aging process and could be the beginnings of Alzheimer’s or other forms of dementia.

 It’s critical to speak with your doctor about it and it’s just plain smart to make observations of yourself to help your doctor make an informed diagnosis.

 As with any other condition, the earliest possible intervention leads to the best outcome.
 There are effective medications now that slow the progression of the disease, so do it.

 Our brains aren’t supposed to fall off a cliff as we age.

 Oh sure, speed of processing information slows which makes us bad drivers and memory for recently learned information stalls a bit, but that’s about it.
 Get checked out.

 Join me on Facebook at Dr. Claudia McCulloch.

-At DrClaudia.net, click on the "Ask Me" button and send me a question.
+At DrClaudia.net, click on the "Ask Me" button.

 Sign up for the Sunday newsletter.
 Don't miss a thing!